purplos/appear-ios-sdk/README.md

 ### Add the SDK

-Go to the [Appear Console](https://ar.purpl.dev) and create a project, then enter a Project name.
+Go to the [Appear Console](https://appear.media) and create a project, then enter a Project name.
-Enter the bundle identifier from your XCode Project and upload pictures and models.
+Enter the bundle identifier from your XCode Project and upload triggers and assosiated Augmented Reality Media files.
 Download the plist file and drag it into your XCode Project

 ### Add The Appear Framwork to your project